sandstorm/PhpProfiler/README.md

-# PhpProfiler -- Profiling TYPO3 Flow, Neos and CMS
+# PhpProfiler -- Profiling Neos Flow Applications

 -- Measuring the flow of your application --